Competition Program

 Club Fee

 Club fees are essential to running Atomic.
-These fees cover the cost of equipment, field rental, indoor facility access, field maintenance, Goalkeeper Training, directors, coaching education and resources, communication/scheduling platforms, administrative costs, marketing, Atomic Soccer Girl’s & Atomic Soccer Boys programs, Development Program, Worker’s Compensation Insurance, and other club operational expenses.
+These fees cover the cost of equipment, field rental, field maintenance, Goalkeeper Training, directors, coaching education and resources, communication/scheduling platforms, administrative costs, marketing, Atomic Soccer Girls’ & Atomic Soccer Boys programs, Worker’s Compensation Insurance, and other club operational expenses.

 Commitment